chlsey/Art-Museum-Search-Engine/README.md

 ### (to be removed in final README) User Stories:

 1. Liam wants to take his friend to a magnificent art gallery and be their tour guide.
-By looking up every art piece with all its associated information, he can do it smoothly.
+By looking up the art pieces with its associated information(i.e, title, year, etc) he can do it more efficiently.
+Either at the moment or oncw he is back from the gallery, he can rate the art work out of 5 stars.

 2. James wants to view some artworks.
 He can smoothly scroll through a gallery of art pieces, each displayed with a clear title, artist name, date of acquisition, and brief description.